Consolidating Your Federal Student Loans

 Which Loans Can Be Consolidated...and When?

 Most federal education loans are eligible for consolidation after you complete (or separate from) medical school.
+The following loans can all be considered for a Direct Consolidation Loan:

 - Direct Subsidized and Unsubsidized Loans can be consolidated when borrowers are in their grace period, or at any time in which the borrower is no longer enrolled full-time.